-First, lets talk about material.
+First, let’s talk about materials.
 Chairs can be built from any wood available.
 Softer hardwoods make for more comfortable chairs.
 Softer hardwoods are also better for carving details in back slats, legs, etc. However, the harder the hardwood, the more durable the chair.
 So, for extremely strong chairs, it is better go with the hardest hardwoods you can get your hands on.

 What is the hardest of the hardwoods?

 Red and white oak are without a doubt the most durable hardwoods.
 Oak has a tight grain pattern and is not prone to shirking.
 However, due to the tight fibers of oak, it is hard to work with.
 Therefore, it is not ideal for detail work.

 Mahogany is semi-soft and has a straight grain pattern.
 In fact, the straight grains make Mahogany the most split proof.
 The Swietenia tree, which Mahogany wood comes from, grows across the Americas.